 Kettlebells + Calisthenics = Killer Workout

-If your gym resembles more of a nightclub then a shed of courage or it feels like a sardine can with treadmills and you're over it, then welcome to Rich Man's Gym.
-I imagine, if you're reading this now, you're serious about taking your strength, conditioning, and fitness to a whole new level and since the social scene of the gym is not your bag, then by all means, Rich Man's Gym is open for you.
+If your gym resembles more of a nightclub than a shed of courage or it feels like a sardine can with treadmills and you're over it, then welcome to Rich Man's Gym.
+I imagine, if you're reading this now, you're serious about taking your strength, conditioning, and fitness to a whole new level.
+Since the social scene of the gym is not your bag, by all means, Rich Man's Gym is open for you.

 Combining Kettlebell and Calisthenics

-The idea here though is to skip the isolation exercises and use your body as a unit.
-If you have to throw a man over your shoulder, those Dumbbell Kickbacks you did last week ain't gonna help.
-At Rich Man's Gym we want to build functional strength and conditioning.
-And trust me on this one, you will see BETTER results from developing functional strength than taking a quick fix approach to fitness.
+The idea here is to skip the isolation exercises and use your body as a unit.
+If you have to throw a man over your shoulder, those dumbbell kickbacks you did last week ain't gonna help.
+At Rich Man's Gym, we want to build functional strength and conditioning.
+And trust me on this one, you will see BETTER results from developing functional strength than taking a quick-fix approach to fitness.

 #1 - There is no quick fix